 I had a history of not getting along very well with coworkers, on a collective level, and being thought of as rude or strange, but I also tended to attribute this perception of me as a problem stemming from the coworkers themselves, rather than from the way my brain was constructed.

-One day I spent 20 minutes in the bathroom to wait out an employee’s visit with his days-old infant to avoid having to pretend I felt joy at seeing someone’s newborn.
+One day I spent 20 minutes in the bathroom to wait out an employee’s visit with his newborn infant to avoid having to pretend I felt joy at seeing someone’s days-old infant.

 I had seen him enter the large department and begin, one by one, going up to each employee and presenting the baby.
 There was NO way that I was going to be part of that.